dklounge/dklounge.github.io/_posts/2014-04-21-measuring-vs-hustling.md

   <p>You can't measure your way to innovation.</p>
 </blockquote>

+Funny thing about creativity.
 There is no such thing.
-You can\'t measure your way to innovation.
+You can\'t talk or measure your way to innovation.
 Instead, new ideas arise in the course of experiments and conversations with new customers.
 In other words, good things happen during your hustle.
+And only when you do.

 ###Hustling is a business strategy